top of page

 Sexual health

-Sexual health is important for your overall well-being.
-This includes preventing sexually transmitted infections (STIs), practicing responsible actions, engaging in open communication with your partners, and receiving proper sexual education.
+Sexual health is essential for your overall well-being.
+This includes the prevention of sexually transmitted and blood-borne infections (STBBIs), responsible actions, open communication with your partners, and adequate sexual education.

 Take care of your sexual health by regularly getting screened for STIs or blood infections to preserve your well-being and contribute to healthy and respectful relationships.